 In this paper, we presented a novel approach to identify geometric changes between the current state of the environment and a previously built 3D model using a short sequence of images.
-Our approach operates by identifying the changes in the images by reprojecting them onto each other, passing through the 3D model.
+Our approach operates by identifying the changes in the images by re-projecting them onto each other, passing through the 3D model.
 We eliminate the ambiguities about possible changes by combining the inconsistencies from multiple pairs of images.
 We are then able to estimate the locations of changes in 3D and identify the changed region through a mean 3D point and a covariance matrix.
 The computational time of the whole process using multiple images is in the order of seconds.
 We implemented and evaluated our approach on different datasets.
-The experiments suggest that our method can correctly identify the changes in the environment with only 5 images and a total computational time of around 10s, which make the algorithm suitable for running on mobile robots.
+The experiments show that our method can correctly identify the changes in the environment with only five images and a total computational time of less than 2 s, which make the algorithm suitable for running on mobile robots.